Group Training Organisations

 All Australian Apprenticeship administration is managed by the GTO.

-What are the roles and responsibilities of the employer?
+What are the roles and responsibilities of the host employer?

 A host employer is the organisation that hosts an Australian Apprentice employed by a GTO under a written host employer agreement.
 The host employer provides supervision and on-the-job training and pays the GTO for the Australian Apprentice’s services.